Optimize your intellectual property strategy by using a combination of patents, trademarks, copyrights, and trade secrets.

 In theory, the different categories of IP (utility patents, provisional patents, design patents, copyrights, trademarks, and trade secrets) are distinct.
 However, in practice, these can somewhat overlap.
 Each is a type of IP protection tool.
 Maximize your intellectual property strategy by picking the right set of tools for the right situation.

-Patents (utility patents) cover useful, original, and not obvious ideas for gadgets, physical objects, compositions of matter (e.g. drugs), and the like.
-These must be filed, carefully reviewed, and ultimately disclosed to the public.
-They can last for up to 20 years if maintenance fees are paid.
+Patents (utility patents) cover useful, original, and nonobvious ideas for gadgets, physical objects, compositions of matter (e.g., drugs), and the like.
+The USPTO carefully reviews these and requires that issued patents must be published.
+They can last for up to 20 years if you pay the maintenance fees.

 Patents (design patents) cover the ornamental appearance of a functional item.
 These also must be filed, reviewed, and ultimately disclosed to the public.
 These last for 15 years, maintenance fees not required.

 Copyrights cover original written material, music, images, movies, and the like.
-These can last over a lifetime (e.g. lifetime of the author plus 70 years) after initial publication.
+These can last over a lifetime (e.g., the lifetime of the author plus 70 years) after initial publication.
 Registration not initially required, but eventually needed to enforce rights.